dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 1. Update the repo's arcade version to `1.0.0-beta.19360.8` or newer.

+1. Add an artifact category for assets produced by the build:

+    * Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than `dotnet-core`.
+    See [Advanced Scenarios](##overriding-the-publishing-feed-used-for-builds-in-the-dev-channel) for instructions on how to publish to a different feed.

+    * `_DotNetValidationArtifactsCategory` for publishing to the Validation channel (Such as for testing the changes in these onboarding steps)
+    * `_DotNetArtifactsCategory` for publishing to the Dev channel.

+      ```YAML
+      variables:
+      ...
+      - name: _DotNetValidationArtifactsCategory
+        value: .NETCore
+      - name: _DotNetArtifactsCategory
+        value: .NETCore
+      ...
+      ```

 1. Disable package publishing during the build:

     Set the `enablePublishUsingPipelines` template parameter to `true` when calling the `/eng/common/templates/jobs/jobs.yml` template.